nakul1504/doc-query-engine/README.md

 - Adding validations for limiting document upload size
 - Ability to accept multiple documents for ingestion
 - Ability to ingest multiple documents with Background Tasks
-- Maintaining a chat-history upto last k-number of chats
+- Maintaining a chat-history upto last k-number of chats for better context-generation for LLM models
 - Role based authorization for users
 - Maintaining user-profiles for verification and activation.
 - Maintaining token limit for users for a certain amount of time
-- Maintain and training separate ML models
+- Maintain and training separate LLM models
 - Adding support for other documents like .docx, .json etc.